MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/Update-MgAppCatalogTeamAppDefinitionBot.md

 # Update-MgAppCatalogTeamAppDefinitionBot

 ## SYNOPSIS
-Update the navigation property bot in appCatalogs
+The details of the bot specified in the Teams app manifest.

 ## SYNTAX